TRAVEL & LIFESTYLE

 11. The right people

 These are the right people.
 They’re out there all over the world.
-And when you bump into them you’ll know right away.
+And when you bump into them you’ll know instantly.

 Seek to find the right people.
 Don’t just settle for the ones given to you.

-I’ve always had this idea that our bodies are these containers for who we really are inside.
-Soul, spirit, consciousness, mind, it’s many names for the same thing.
-Learning to see pass the container and beyond race, gender, occupational titles, lifestyles, looks, etc. and seeing a person for who they really are at their core is how you can learn to love and appreciate another human being despite the superficial.
+Learning to see pass the container and beyond race, gender, occupational titles, lifestyles, looks and seeing a person for who they really are at their core is how you can learn to love and appreciate another human being despite the superficial.

-Having been around all types of people during my journey, I have learned to look pass these barriers.
 Is it always easy?
 Nope.
-But I still make a conscious effort.
+But I make a conscious effort.

-Try it sometime.
-You’ll be surprised what deep insight a child may have or what wisdom your Uber driver may know.
+You’ll be surprised what deep insight a small child can have or what wisdom your Uber driver may know.

 13. Happiness is subjective

-Figuring out what makes your soul tick is 100% your responsibility.
-There’s no need to force anyone to adopt to another’s version of happiness as one size definitely does not fit all.
+Figuring out what makes our soul tick is 100% our responsibility.
+We don’t need to force anyone to adopt our version of happiness because one size definitely does not fit all.

 14. It’s all made up

-We think we should go to school, get good grades, get a good job, get a house, get married, pop out a kid or two, watch them go through the same process then rinse and repeat for the next generation and the next.
-But it doesn’t work like that.
-The time’s constantly changing.
-The world’s so complex and life’s so mysterious.
+We think we should go to school, get good grades, get a good job, get a house, get married, pop out a kid or two, watch them go through the same process and rinse and repeat for the next generation and the next.
+But the world is so complex and life is so mysterious.

-Like happiness, there’s no one size fit all and the cookie cutter life isn’t going to work for everyone.
+Like happiness, there is no one size fit all.
+This cookie cutter life plan isn’t going to work for everyone.